 Swan Land Company and Premier Land Company Announce Historic Climbing Arrow Ranch Has Sold

 “We are honored to be the brokerage representing the Anderson family and this significant piece of Southwest Montana’s history,” said Swan.
-“CA Ranch’s scale, production and unrivaled recreational amenities within minutes of Bozeman makes it truly unique in today’s high-end ranch real estate market.”
+“CA Ranch’s scale, production, and unrivaled recreational amenities within minutes of Bozeman make it truly unique in today’s high-end ranch real estate market.”

 “The CA Ranch’s large continuous landscape and diversified agricultural and recreational opportunities are extraordinary.
 It would be hard to imagine a more perfect ranch.
 The buyer is thrilled with the purchase and is looking forward to the incredible opportunity and responsibility of building on its legacy,” said Bryce Connery.